 Alt-liteish commentary on local, national, and global news, with musical interludes, from the corner of Main Street and Jefferson Avenue in Greater Smugtown.

-A catholic Catholic, a traditionalist paleolibertarian, this blogger sees himself as a member of what fellow Western New Yorker Bill Kauffman called "the peace and love left wing of the paleoconservative movement."
+A catholic Catholic, a traditionalist paleolibertarian, like Erik von Kuehnelt-Leddihn either an "extreme conservative arch-liberal" or a "liberal of the extreme right," this blogger belongs to what fellow Western New Yorker Bill Kauffman called "the peace and love left wing of the paleoconservative movement."

 "In pre-imperial America, conservatives objected to war and empire out of jealous regard for personal liberties, a balanced budget, the free enterprise system, and federalism.
 These concerns came together under the umbrella of the badly misunderstood America First Committee, the largest popular antiwar organization in U.S. history.
 The AFC was formed in 1940 to keep the United States out of a second European war that many Americans feared would be a repeat of the first.
 Numbering eight hundred thousand members who ranged from populist to patrician, from Main Street Republican to prairie socialist, America First embodied and acted upon George Washington's Farewell Address counsel to pursue a foreign policy of neutrality." ─ Bill Kauffman in Ain't My America: The Long, Noble History of Antiwar Conservatism and Middle-American Anti-Imperialism